wordofwarning/wordofwarning.org/current/2015-worksahead/index.md

 >• *…creates a safe space from within which artists and audiences can develop.*

 ####Credits
-[Works Ahead](/hab/worksahead) 2015 is commissioned by hÅb + co-produced with Contact; supported using public funding by Arts Council England + funded by Manchester City Council.
+[Works Ahead](/hab/worksahead) 2015 is commissioned by hÅb + co-produced with Contact; Project Mentor: Peader Kirk.
+Supported using public funding by Arts Council England + funded by Manchester City Council.